robi-richter/kolony-cli/README.md

 Provides a command line interface to manage KolonyIO projects

 ## Project Specific Commands
+  * `kolony env` Displayes infos about the current KolonyIO install
   * `kolony list` Projects Inventory; Lists all KolonyIO projects defined and registered on your system
   * `kolony create projectName /project/Path` Create a blank KolonyIO project at the desired path.
     where: